-In most cases, getting a title loan while in bankruptcy isn’t allowed.
-It can be challenging to take on any new debt while you’re going through the bankruptcy process as most lenders can see your recent credit history.
-There may be a few circumstances where you can a small loan of $200 or less while in bankruptcy, but a title loan lender will not receptive to offering $500 or more if you can walk away from that debt after the bankruptcy proceedings.
-Read on to find out more about what happens during a Chapter 13 Bankruptcy, why you probably can't get a title loan while dealing with a bankruptcy and if there are exceptions where you could get a title loan.
+In most cases, getting a car title loan while in bankruptcy isn’t allowed.
+Taking on any new debt while going through bankruptcy can be challenging, as most lenders can see your recent credit history.
+There may be a few circumstances where you can get a small loan of $200 or less while in bankruptcy, but a title loan lender will not be receptive to offering $500 or more if you can walk away from that debt after the bankruptcy proceedings.
+Read on to learn more about what happens during a Chapter 13 Bankruptcy, why you probably can't get a title loan while dealing with a bankruptcy, and if there are exceptions where you could get a title loan.

 What Happens During Chapter 13 Bankruptcy?

-Chapter 13 bankruptcy is when someone with a regular income creates a plan to repay some or all of their debts over a set period of time, usually three to five years.
+Chapter 13 bankruptcy is when someone with a regular income plans to repay some or all of their debts over a set period, usually three to five years.

 To start the process, you file a petition for Chapter 13 bankruptcy with your jurisdiction’s bankruptcy court.